-The first stage of propagation is therefore balance-sheet pressure, not market interpretation.
-A margin shortfall drains cash, limits collateral flexibility, and narrows the holder’s room to manage positions gradually.
+The first stage of propagation is balance-sheet pressure.
+A margin shortfall drains cash, reduces collateral flexibility, and narrows the holder’s room to manage positions gradually.
 If the call cannot be met quickly enough, exposure has to be reduced.
-In practice, that often leads to selling the original position, trimming correlated holdings, or liquidating whatever assets can be sold fastest.
+In practice, that often means selling the original position, trimming correlated holdings, liquidating other assets that can be sold fastest, or short covering where losses are rising fastest.
 The key mechanism is that financing stress forces market flow.

 That is why margin calls matter beyond the account where they first appear.
 The initial problem may be local, but the response often reaches across a wider portfolio.
 A holder under pressure may sell liquid assets that were not the original source of the shortfall, reduce hedges, or shrink gross exposure more broadly.
 As that happens, stress begins to move through connected positions, shared collateral pools, and common funding relationships rather than remaining confined to one trade.